XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/use-tickets.md

 ### {{n.next()}}.
 Check Available Tickets

 When you want to send a Ticketed transaction, you need to know what Ticket Sequence number to use for it.
-If you've been keeping careful track of your account, you already know which Tickets you have, but if you're not sure, you can use the [account_objects method][] (or [`getAccountObjects()`](rippleapi-reference.html#getaccountobjects)) to look up your available tickets.
+If you've been keeping careful track of your account, you already know which Tickets you have, but if you're not sure, you can use the [account_objects method][] to look up your available tickets.
 For example:

 <!-- MULTICODE_BLOCK_START -->